Skip to content

 Radios Menu

-Torch: Feature Supported
+Torch: Feature Supported / EVK: Feature Supported

-Radio menu showing ESP-Now
+Radio menu showing ESP-NOW

-Radio menu showing ESP-Now
+Radio menu showing ESP-NOW

-ESP-Now is a 2.4GHz protocol that is built into the internal ESP32 microcontroller; the same microcontroller that provides Bluetooth and WiFi.
-ESP-Now does not require WiFi or an Access Point.
+ESP-NOW is a 2.4GHz protocol that is built into the internal ESP32 microcontroller; the same microcontroller that provides Bluetooth and WiFi.
+ESP-NOW does not require WiFi or an Access Point.
 This is most useful for connecting a Base to Rover (or multiple Rovers) without the need for an external radio.
-Simply turn two SparkFun RTK products on, enable their radios, pair them, and data will be passed between units.
+Simply turn two SparkFun RTK products on, enable their radios, and data will be passed between units.
+Additionally, ESP-NOW supports point-to-multipoint transmissions.
+This means a Base can transmit to multiple Rovers simultaneously.

-ESP-Now is a free radio included in every RTK product and works well, but it has a few limitations:
+ESP-NOW is a free radio included in every RTK product and works well, but it has a few limitations:

 Max transmission range of about 250m

-2. Limited range.
+1. Limited range.
 You can expect two RTK devices to be able to communicate approximately 250m (845 ft) line of sight but any trees, buildings, or objects between the Base and Rover will degrade reception.
 This range is useful for many applications but may not be acceptable for some applications.
-We recommend using ESP-Now as a quick, free, and easy way to get started with Base/Rover setups.
+We recommend using ESP-NOW as a quick, free, and easy way to get started with Base/Rover setups.
 If your application needs longer RF distances consider cellular NTRIP, WiFi NTRIP, or an external serial telemetry radio plugged into the RADIO port.

-3. ESP-Now can co-exist with WiFi, but both the receiver and transmitter must be on the same WiFi channel.
+2. ESP-NOW can co-exist with WiFi, but both the receiver and transmitter must be on the same WiFi channel.

 Pairing